hehehenri/blog/lambda-calculus.md

 }
 ```

-The fact that `fact` calls itself is what makes it interesting to us.
+The fact that `fact` calls itself, is what makes it interesting to us.
 That's recursion.
 You can try to think about it, but that's not a direct form of achieving recursion directly on lambda calculus.
 We'll need something called the Y combinator.

 I'm not talking about the Silicon Valley's Y Combinator, but the fixed-point one.
-The Y combinator takes a function as an argument and returns a fixed point of that function, which is the value where the function remains unchanged.
+The Y combinator takes a function as an argument and returns a fixed-point of that function, which is the value where the function remains unchanged.
 In other words, it enables self-reference within a function.

 ```
 Y: λf.(λx.f (x x)) (λx.f (x x))